On the Weyl problem for complete surfaces in the hyperbolic and anti-de Sitter spaces: Immersed locally convex surfaces

 \subsection{Similar statements for $K$-surfaces}

-This section contains the proofs of Theorem \ref{tm:I-III}, Theorem \ref{tm:I+III} and Theorem \ref{tm:I+III*}.
-All three proofs are direct consequences of recent results on the existence and uniqueness of an extension to the hyperbolic disk of a quasi-symmetric homeomorphism from $\RP^1$ to $\RP^1$.
+There are several statements concerning immersed, locally convex surfaces that can be proved, in the special case of surfaces of constant curvature, using recent results on the existence and uniqueness of an extension to the hyperbolic disk of a quasi-symmetric homeomorphism from $\RP^1$ to $\RP^1$.
+We collect those statements and their proofs in this section.